The Ultimate Guide to the Doodle Grid Method for Murals

 1. You can travel light: Unlike projecting your design or creating a standard grid, the doodle grid method only requires some chalk, spray paint, or anything you can mark a wall with - - no special equipment needed here.

 2. Easily scalable: Some projectors might be capped in terms of how big or small/ how close or far they can project an image.
 The doodle grid method, however, is infinitely scalable!
 From tiny walls to sides of skyscrapers, this method will allow you to accurately scale your design, no matter the size of your backdrop.
+In fact, for those extra large murals, the doodle grid method is really the only method you should be using, as it’s impossible to project over multiple stories.
+Next time you see a mural going up on a skyscraper, look for the doodles - this is what the pros do!

 3. Cost-effective: While I highly recommend all muralists eventually invest in a projector (check out my DIY Mural Supply List for my favorites!), if you are beginning your mural career and can’t yet afford the investment, the doodle grid method is going to be your best friend.
 Beyond the cost of basic drawing materials (which you likely already have), it’s virtually free - making it a great budget and beginner-friendly option.